 JAZZ.FM91 also relies heavily on its team of volunteers.
 This dedicated group of people, many of whom have volunteered at the station since its earliest days, play a critical role in the smooth running of fundraising and events.
 Currently, the station has 90 active volunteers.

-To be Canada’s jazz station — an essential broadcaster of jazz music in all its forms.
+To be Canada’s jazz station — an essential broadcaster of jazz in all its forms.

 - Entertain: Bring the world of jazz to our listeners and deliver a top-quality listener experience